NaimAyat/UCLA_CS118/proj2/README.md

-# Window-Based Reliable Data Transfer with TCP Tahoe Implementation
+# Window-Based Reliable Data Transfer with TCP Tahoe Congestion Control
 ## 1. Introduction
 ### 1.1.
 Design Overview
 The objective is to implement a reliable data transfer protocol using UDP sockets in the C programming language.
 To accomplish this, a simple congestion window-based protocol is developed on top of a selective repeat algorithm.
 One file, server.c, implements the server side of the transfer.
 Another file, client.c, represents the client side.
 The client program acts as a client application – it possesses the ability to request files from the server.